ray-project/ray/doc/source/ray-core/actors/task-orders.rst

 Asynchronous or Threaded Actor
 ------------------------------
-:ref:`Asynchronous or threaded actors <async-actors>` does not guarantee the task execution order.
+:ref:`Asynchronous or threaded actors <async-actors>` do not guarantee the task execution order.
 This means the system might execute a task even though previously submitted tasks are pending execution.